hidecode221b/EPICS/README.md

 ## Software

-The following software is useful to develop the CA communications.
+The following software is useful to develop the device communications.
 The st.cmd file specifies the connection to each device according to the following syntax;
 ```
 sys=System, sec=Section, dev=Device.
 ```